Automattic/jetpack-inspect/app/Async_Option/README.md

 The option is passed to the front-end via `window.widget_plugin` global variables.

-To ensure that the values are properly typed and match our expectations, we're going to use [Zod](https://zod.dev):
+[Zod](https://zod.dev) is used to ensure that the values are properly typed and match the expectations:

 ```ts
 const Widget_Options = z.object({